Chloe Sevigny, 45, Bares All For Racy Magazine Cover While Nine Months Pregnant

-Chloe Sevigny took it all off for the relaunch of Playgirl magazine, showing off her baby bump at nine months pregnant while in the nude.
+Chloe Sevigny took it all off for the relaunch of Playgirl, showing off her baby bump at nine months pregnant while in the nude.

 The actress gave birth to a boy early in May, but before welcoming her son, she took it all off for the racy photo shoot.
 As the Daily Mail noted, she showed off her baby bump while posing fully nude in a series of revealing poses.
 In the cover shot, Sevigny stood slightly to the side and held her arms across her chest as she turned to face the camera, remaining strategically covered.